klarna/ui-css-components/README.md

 #### 2. Build a low quality, optimized version

-This is done manually so far.
+If your SVG is smaller than 10 KB you can probably ignore this.

 Copy paste the code of the manually optimized high quality SVG into this site: https://petercollingridge.appspot.com/svg-editor

 Run the optimizations and download the end result.
 Add the optimized